A Yuri Love Story That Begins with Getting Dumped in a Dream

-A Yuri Manga That Starts with Getting Rejected in a Dream (夢でフラれてはじまる百合, Yume de Furarete Hajimaru Yuri) is a Japanese yuri manga series written and illustrated by Hijiki.
+A Yuri Love Story That Begins with Getting Dumped in a Dream (夢でフラれてはじまる百合, Yume de Furarete Hajimaru Yuri) is a Japanese yuri manga series written and illustrated by Hijiki.
 It originally began as a webcomic published on the author's Twitter account in July 2021.
 It was later acquired by Takeshobo which began serializing it on its Web Comic Gamma Plus website in April 2022.

+Plot

+Tsukushi is a teenage girl who values her deep friendship with her childhood friend Hinoka.
+After Tsukushi has a dream where she confesses romantic feelings to Hinoka that the latter rejects, Tsukushi begins wondering if she might be in love with Hinoka, unaware that Hinoka has romantic feelings for her.

 Publication

-Written and illustrated by Hijiki, A Yuri Manga That Starts with Getting Rejected in a Dream began as a webcomic published on the author's Twitter account on July 20, 2021.
+Written and illustrated by Hijiki, A Yuri Love Story That Begins with Getting Dumped in a Dream began as a webcomic published on the author's Twitter account on July 20, 2021.
 It was later acquired by Takeshobo which began serializing it on its Web Comic Gamma Plus website on April 22, 2022.
-Three volumes have been released as of May 16, 2024.
+Four volumes have been released as of June 6, 2026.

 On February 12, 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in January 2026.